skillitzimberg/CSharpWordCounter/README.md

 This is also the next smallest logical step from the previous spec.

-##### Problems Discovered With Specifications:
-I think just due to nervousness I wasn't thinking clearly and did not include enough specifications.
-Below are missing specs and problems with the above specs discovered while building.
-I am continuing to build based only on the original eight specs, but I may have complications due to the things I missed.

-**Below this list of missing and mishandled specs are additional specs I added after completing the first eight.**
-* **Missing spec:** did not anticipate handling punctuation.
-Handled with seventh spec test.
-* **Missing spec:** did not anticipate handling capitalization.
-* **Missing spec:** did not anticipate creating Lists.
-Handled with fifth spec test.
-* **Missing spec:** did not anticipate using those Lists.
-Handled with fifth spec test.
-* **Missing/mishandled spec:** the fifth spec should have only checked that the stringToSearch contains wordToFind.
-My first commit on this spec passing was only for the 'contains' condition.

 ##### Spec 8: RepeatCounter can find instances of the first string as a word in the second string when it is capitalized.
 **Example:** The first string is the word 'windy'; the second string is 'Is the Windy City always windy?' - the program will find each instance of the word 'windy' and return the count 2.

 ## Setup/Installation Requirements
 To view or clone the code, go to [GitHub](https://github.com/skillitzimberg/WordCounter.Solution).